California Consumer Privacy Act (CCPA)

 Tealium Customer Data Hub also includes key features supporting data governance efforts:

 Whitepaper: Assess Your Customer Data Maturity

-The upcoming CCPA is another opportunity for companies across the world to assess where they are in their efforts to manage customer data effectively and leverage it for insight and action.
+The CCPA is another opportunity for companies across the world to assess where they are in their efforts to manage customer data effectively and leverage it for insight and action.

 This new report from Forrester highlights the strategic importance of customer data and how to begin evaluating your company’s maturity level towards that transformation.

 Read the Tealium commissioned Forrester research on customer data maturity.